ecorbisierSimplon/chefdoeuvre/documents/slide.md

 <!--# NOTES:

-Our User table stores essential information about the user, such as a unique identifier, identity, e-mail address, password and role.
+Our User table stores essential information about the user.
-It also tracks e-mail validation status, login preferences.

 -->